NAEP-AS-Challenge/reading-prediction/readme.md

 a validation dataset (10%), and a test dataset (40%).
 The validation dataset is augmented with a much larger number of single-scored responses (average 23,000 per item).
-Detailed information about each item is provided in Table 1.
+Detailed information about each item is provided under "Item Information" below.

-TABLE 1 goes here

 In addition to model accuracy compared to human scorers, successful respondents to this Challenge will provide documentation of model